M-J-Bauer/MIDI-Sound-Synthesizer-on-PIC32MX/README.md

 The "synth engine" code has been migrated successfully to a Teensy 3.2 microcontroller, on which the author's "REMI 3" (all-in-one EWI) is based.
 (The Teensy 3.2 MCU has an on-chip 12-bit DAC.)

-For details of the project, please visit the author's web page: http://www.mjbauer.biz/Build_the_REMI_synth.htm
+For details of the project, please visit the web page: http://www.mjbauer.biz/Build_the_REMI_synth.htm

 See also: User Guide (PDF in the repository)